wendlers/mpfshell/README.md

 Or you could use `python3 -m virtualenv venv` instead of `pyvenv`.

-Activate it (so ervery following `pip install` goes to the new virtuel environment):
+Activate it (so every following `pip install` goes to the new virtual environment):

     source venv/bin/activate